DS202-at-ISU/lab-2-lab2_team14/README.md

     discovered in 3?
 Identify/follow-up on any oddities.

 Niraj: I am choosing the YearBulit variable as my secondary variable to explore with sales variable.

-The range of YearBuild variable is 2022.
+Range of the YearBuild:

+Relationship with the Main Variale( sale price):

 Vinayak: I am doing the TotalLivingArea (sf) The range of this variable
 is: